Frequently Asked Questions

 In event-driven processing, any action in your information systems and business can trigger a real-time task.
 Event-driven architectures are designed to enhance horizontal scalability and distributed processing.

-Read more about event-driven architectures in our blog post.
+Read more about event-driven architectures in our blog post about event-driven architectures (opens in a new tab).